redhat-developer/odo/docs/website/docs/command-reference/storage.md

 $ odo storage create store --path /data --size 1Gi
 ✓  Added storage store to nodejs-project-ufyy

+$ odo storage create tempdir --path /tmp --size 2Gi --ephemeral ✓  Added storage tempdir to nodejs-project-ufyy

 Please use `odo push` command to make the storage accessible to the component
 ```

-The storage volume in the above example has been mounted to the `/data` path and has a size of `1Gi`
+In the above example, the first storage volume has been mounted to the `/data` path and has a size of `1Gi`,
+and the second volume has been mounted to `/tmp` and is ephemeral.

 ### Listing the storage volumes